davidlaprade/davidlaprade.github.io/_drafts/2018-11-23-my-biggest-doubt-about-btc.md

 ---
 title: "My Biggest Doubt About Bitcoin"
-date: "2018-11-22"
+date: "2019-01-09"
-excerpt: My thoughts on the inherent risks of bitcoin.
+tags: bitcoin crypto
+excerpt: "A risk to the cryptocurrency that I don't think people are taking seriously"
 ---

 _DISCLAIMER: At the time of writing, I own bitcoin.
 I am not a financial advisor